-Thank you for coming here to my blogspot.
-J Please let me start by saying that in order to become a Guild-Certified Feldenkrais Practitioner, one needs to complete a 4-year, Guild-approved, Feldenkrais Professional Training Program.
-This 1600 hours of course work, spread over 4 years, is necessary before a student or Practitioner-in-training finally “gets it”.
-In this light, let’s explore together what a Feldenkrais Practitioner does. …
+Thank you for coming here to my blogspot. :-) Please let me start by saying that my background to become a Functional Movement Education Therapist, I completed a 4-year training in order to become a Practitioner of the work of Dr. Moshe Feldenkrais, he being the famed Israeli neuro-physiologist.
+The curriculum included 1600 hours of course work, spread over 4 years, which is necessary before a student finally “gets it”.
+In this light, let’s explore together what I as a Functional Movement Education Therapist do. ...

 Are you able to recognize an approaching acquaintance long before you can see his or her face?
 The way we move is an identifiable part of who we are.